GHOST-Aram/api-testing/README.md

 ## 1. Configure a test environment.
 In the spirit of "Do not repeat yourself," we will use a preexisting test environment.
 We will [clone a configured test environment](https://github.com/GHOST-Aram/ts-jest-env) from a GitHub repository.
 This repository contains configurations for Jest and Typescript.
-In case interested in learning how to configure a test environment for Jest and Typescript, [visit this article](https://dev.to/ghostaram/configuring-jest-for-typescript-unit-tests-4iag).
+In case you are interested in learning how to configure a test environment for Jest and Typescript, [visit this article](https://dev.to/ghostaram/configuring-jest-for-typescript-unit-tests-4iag).

 After cloning the repository, run the following command to install node modules.